learn-co-curriculum/phase-3-nested-arrays-iteration/README.md

 dependent on the data structure you are working with.
 An `Array` of `Array` of `Array`s, for instance, would need _three_ loops.

-The key takeway here, though, is that we can draw out information we want from data structures by iterating over them with basic loops.
-This sort of task is so common, Ruby has built-in methods to handle the work like [`each`][], [`map`][], and [`sum`][] that we can apply directly to arrays.
+The critical takaeway here, though, is that we can draw out information we want from data structures by iterating over them with basic loops.
+This sort of task is so common that Ruby has built-in methods to handle the work like [`each`][], [`map`][], and [`sum`][] that we can apply directly to arrays.
 We will learn these methods soon, but remember that at their cores, they are all based on simple loops.

 [`each`]: https://ruby-doc.org/core-2.5.0/Array.html#method-i-each
 [`map`]: https://ruby-doc.org/core-2.5.0/Array.html#method-i-map